uwdata/mosaic/docs/api/sql/aggregate-functions.md

 ### range

-`WindowFunction.range(expression)`
+`AggregateNode.range(expression)`

-Provide a window "range" frame specification as an array or array-valued _expression_ and returns a windowed version of this aggregate function as a new [WindowFunction](./window-functions#window-function) instance.
+Provide a window "range" frame specification as an array or array-valued _expression_ and returns a windowed version of this aggregate function as a new [WindowNode](./window-functions#window-node) instance.
 A "range" window grows to include peer rows (those that are tied according to the [orderby](#orderby) criteria).
 The frame expression should evaluate to a two-element array indicating the number of preceding or following rows.
 A zero value (`0`) indicates the current row.